pilot2254/pilot2254.github.io/content/blog/so-you-want-to-start-reverse-engineering.md

 ## Tools you'll need

-I already wrote a blog post about [the tools I use for reverse engineering](link-to-your-previous-blog).
+I already wrote a blog post about [the tools I use for reverse engineering](/blog/reverse-engineering-tools-i-use).
 Go read that first if you haven't.

 **TL;DR of that post:**
 - **Cutter** - my main RE tool (free, open source, has decompiler)
 - **x64dbg** - debugger (better debugging than Cutter, but no decompiler)
 - **Cheat Engine** - for game hacking specifically

-For beginners, I recommend **Cutter**.
+For beginners, I recommend [Cutter](https://cutter.re/).
 It has a decompiler that tries to show you C-like code alongside the assembly.
 This helps you understand what the assembly is doing.

 x64dbg has a better debugger (step through code, set breakpoints, modify memory in real-time), but only shows assembly, no decompilation.
 Once you're comfortable with assembly, x64dbg becomes more useful.